Google Keep vs OneNote

 Google Keep differs from OneNote with its ability to set ‘reminders’ for users, but this can only be set once per note.
 Whilst a helpful feature, Google Keep is restricted with its smart features in favour of creating a simpler experience, without the functionalities that has helped Microsoft become so popular.

 Lastly, OneNote has security features like password protection, which helps users manage permission to access content.
-Notes can be shared amongst users once the basic protections are set up, ensuring notebooks and files can be safely accessed and shared.
+Notes can be shared amongst users once the basic protections are setup, ensuring notebooks and files can be safely accessed and shared.

 FontsSimple Text